Top-rated hammocks that will transform your outdoor space | CNN Underscored

 Sierra Designs Double Lightweight Hammock ($23.99, originally $39.99; target.com)

 Heading to a park for some outdoor relaxation?
-This lightweight nylon number packs down into a small stuff sack, so it’s easy to toss in your bicycle basket or backpack.
-It gets a 5-star rating for its ease of set up and holds up to 400 pounds, so feel free to bring your significant other or kid along for the ride.
+This lightweight nylon number packs down into a small stuff sack so it’s easy to toss in your bicycle basket or backpack.
+It gets a 5-star rating for its ease of setup and holds up to 400 pounds, so feel free to bring your significant other or kid along for the ride.
 Tree saver straps and carabiners included.

 Kammok Roo Double Hammock ($79; kammok.com)

 It doesn’t matter if you’re chilling in your backyard or heading to a nearby park, hiking trail or other outdoor location.
-This highly-rated hammock gets rave reviews for its durable silky and fade-resistant nylon, fast-drying fabric and easy-to-attach carabiners.
+This highly rated hammock gets rave reviews for its durable silky and fade-resistant nylon, fast-drying fabric and easy-to-attach carabiners.

 It also holds two people (up to 500 pounds), comes in nine colors, has a UV inhibitor treatment and a lifetime warranty.
 Oh, and it stuffs down into a carrying sack that weighs just 18 ounces.
 A single version is also available.